Great beaches of lakes country

 Kenosha has a beautiful sand beach.
 Simmons Island Beach is bordered by a long concrete pier, and at the end sits the red 1901 Pierhead Light.

 Chain of Lakes beaches in Minneapolis.
 If you can't find a place to swim in Minneapolis, you're not looking very hard.

 © Beth Gauper

 The beach at Big Bay State Park faces the open water of Lake Superior.

 The Grand Rounds connects the beaches on Nokomis, Harriet, Calhoun and Cedar lakes.
-The larger main Nokomis beach has a floating swimming dock, large fee parking area and basic concessions; there's a smaller beach on the other side of the lake that has no lifeguard or bathhouse.
+The larger main Nokomis beach has a floating swimming dock, large fee parking area and the beach bistro Sandcastle; there's a smaller beach on the other side of the lake that has no lifeguard or bathhouse.

 Pelican Lake near Nisswa, Minn.
 For all its fame as a summer vacation destination, the Brainerd Lakes area has very few places where the public can take a dip.
 In fact, this beach in Crow Wing State Forest is pretty much it.
 But it's a beauty, with a broad swath of sand and expansive lake views.